 - IsNaN()-returns True/False based on the variable under test is NAN (Not a Number)or not.

-How to check data type of a variant variable?
+How to check the data type of a variant variable?

-There are two inbuilt functions in VBScript that returns the datatype of a variant in two different flavors.
+There are two inbuilt functions in VBScript that return the datatype of a variant in two different flavors.